CafeAuLait-CC/WiFi-Info-Recorder/README.md

 So you will know which format of txt file is better for you to use in your project.

-IMPORTANT
+**UPDATE AUG 14, 2018:**
+Update the code to Swift 4.1 compatible.
+Executable file is under Build/Products/Debug/, double click to run.
+Tested under macOS 10.13.6, Xcode 9.4.1.

+**IMPORTANT:**
-Make sure you have connected to an AP BEFORE running the program
+Make sure you have connected to an AP **BEFORE** running the program